 David found out that he needs more power than he expected and at the same time the weight needed to be reduced.
 And of course all components need to be salt-water resistant.
 He didn’t allow any compromises, he said, to develop a product that he would not only buy, but queue up to buy.
 David is living and working Byron Bay very close to the beach which allows him to test his e-foils almost every day.
 He spent several hundred hours on the Fliteboard to test it again and again.

 I had the chance to meet David and the team multiple times.
 The first time was in summer 2018 where I had the chance to ride the prototypes in Spain.
-I was riding the inflatable version and the standard version and certainly enjoyed it.
-It was much easier to ride than 2 other electric hydrofoil I tried before.
+I was riding the inflatable version and the standard version..
+It was easier to ride than 2 other electric hydrofoil ( a DIY board and the first Cabratec) I tried before.
 Only the Lift Foils eFoil gave me a similar experience.
 I meet the team again in January 2019 at boot in Dusseldorf for a video interview.